-> The length of the Hubba NX is 216cm, it fits my bed, aka my Thermarest mattress (183cm x 51cm) with room spare at the top or bottom.
-Mostly, I kept the space at the top, where I either had my backpack or clothes as a pillow.
+The length of the Hubba NX is 216cm, it fits my bed, aka my Thermarest Neo Air mattress (183cm x 51cm) with room spare at the top or bottom.

 The width is 76cm (inside the tent), with the porch area adding another 76cm at the widest point.

-But the most important measurement of the MSR Hubba, for me anyway, is the height.
+But the most important measurement of the MSR Hubba, for me anyway, is the tent height.

 The Hubba NX 1 is 91cm high.

-My tent had the ultimate test when I swarm of midges descended on our camp.
+My tent had the ultimate test when I swarm of midges descended whilst wild camping.
 The Hubba became a refuge for not just me, but two of my hiking buddies too.
 We sat in there for at least an hour, sat comfortably and chatting, whilst watching the swarm hovering outside.

-The height of the tent also helped me get out, when it’s raining in the middle of the night and you’re trying to avoid bashing into the side of the tent to get covered in rain.
+The height of the tent also helped me get out when it was raining in the middle of the night and you’re trying to avoid bashing into the side of the tent to get covered in rain.

 But the inner and porch door allow enough room to get out comfortably.